10 Songs That Intriguingly Use Samples

 Camila Cabello – Liar

-2019 was great for Camila Cabello, with the release of her second album, Romance.
-Liar was very Cabello-Esque, splicing Latin trap, flamenco, and a ska-pop-styled chorus.
-Did you spot the use of All That She Wants by Ace of Base and All Night Long (All Night) by Lionel Richie?
-Listen again.
+2019 was a significant year for Camila Cabello with the release of her second album, Romance.
+“Liar” showcases her signature style, blending Latin trap, flamenco, and a ska-pop chorus.
+Did you catch the samples from “All That She Wants” by Ace of Base and “All Night Long (All Night)” by Lionel Richie?
+Listen again!

 Avicii – SOS